icone home contour bleu

 For patients treated with continuous positive airway pressure (CPAP) for sleep apnea, remote monitoring reduced the time to first technical intervention (29 ± 25 days instead of 47 ± 30) and improved compliance.
 [9]

-Vestalis One
+Vestalis One and Vestalis Connect

-The app dedicated to patients treated at home for sleep-disordered breathing
+Applications dedicated to patients treated at home

 • Monitor your sleep quality and treatment data